 Making a Mark

 By 1906, it was decided that a major effort had to be launched to secure a distinguished mathematician to come to WVU to lead the Department of Mathematics.
 Some 40 candidates applied, and John Eiesland, a Norwegian with a PhD from Johns Hopkins University, was chosen.
 In his 31-year tenure, the first two PhD degrees in mathematics were granted at WVU in 1934.
 WVU did not offer doctoral work until 1930.
 Eiesland retired in 1938, and the PhD program folded due to lack of research and interest in classical geometry.
 Topology was gaining ascendancy among research workers.
+The Department continued its graduate program at the Masters level, providing opportunities for advanced training primarily to WVU and regional students.

-Professor, Associate Director of Mathematics
+|Professor, Associate Director of Mathematics

 List of Past Chairs